 It is because of the growing demand for what we offer that we have begun a Reach Associates Programme (RAP) – formerly known as the Reach Franchise Scheme, which is increasing our accessibility for face to face work around the UK.

 As we’ve already indicated, we also offer telephone, Skyping and email consultations and in this regard we are already UK wide.
 In fact, we have developing initiatives in many parts of the United States, Canada, many parts of Africa and Europe, as well as New Zealand and Australia.
-With the launch of the franchise scheme, these overseas contacts have already doubled and will undoubtedly continue to flourish.
+With the launch of the Reach Associates Programme, these overseas contacts have already doubled and will undoubtedly continue to flourish.

 How can I train with you?

-Those who meet the criteria will be invited to begin the course, see the training syllabus, and pursue our Postgraduate Certificate and/or Diploma in Holistic and Integrative Psychotherapy (HIP).
-We also run a Postgraduate Certificate in Coaching, for individuals for whom this option is preferable.
+Those who meet the criteria will be invited to begin the course (see the: training syllabus) and pursue our Postgraduate Certificate and/or Diploma in Holistic and Integrative Psychotherapy (HIP).
+We also run a Postgraduate Certificate in Coaching (Coaching Plus) for individuals for whom this option is preferable.

-Those who successfully complete the postgraduate certificate courses will be eligible to become part of the franchise scheme and with that associates of Reach.
-By becoming part of the franchise scheme practitioners are able to operate under our banner, with all the many benefits that brings.
+Those who successfully complete the postgraduate certificate courses will be eligible to become associates of Reach.
+By becoming Reach associates practitioners are able to operate under our banner, with all the many benefits that brings.
 Here is a summary of the benefits.

 Can you recommend any books?

 Yes we can.
 We would like to qualify our answer by saying that we don’t believe any one book will provide you with all your answers but there are certainly some books that can help you further down that road of discovery, subject to what it is that you are looking for.
-And for that reason, we have both a recommended reading section on the website as well as a books page.
+And for that reason, we have a recommended reading section on the website.
 Please take a look for yourself.
 We’re sure you’ll find something that meets your needs.
 Also your therapist will make relevant and appropriate suggestions as you undertake your journey.

 Do you have any self-help resources?

 If you look on our Contact Us page, you’ll see our general enquiries number (0121 769 0321) which should be your first point of contact.
 You can also contact a member of the senior management team whose details are on that page.
 Please only contact one member of the team, otherwise it can cause confusion.
 Whoever you do contact will ensure they address your needs in a satisfactory way.
 Alternatively you can contact one of the partners on the same page.